tueimage/essential-skills/keras.md

     Reducing the number of neurons in the hidden middle layer.
 Try using 64 units instead of 256.
 This time, the validation and training curves will be much more similar, indicating there is no overfitting.
 It may even be beneficial to train for more epochs if the training has not converged yet.
     </p></details>

+---

 ## Inspecting weights and layer outputs

-Sometimesi is useful to get the learned weights and biases out of the network.
+Sometimes it is useful to get the learned weights and biases out of the network.
 To get the weights of the MLP we have trained in the previous section, we first get the individual layers of the network:

 ```python